Khloe Kardashian Praises Kanye West's New Album That Contains Tristan Thompson Lyric

 by Corinne Heller | Sat., Jun.
 2, 2018 9:51 AM

-Khloe Kardashian is a fan of Kanye West's new album, which contains a track that alludes to Tristan Thompson's cheating scandal.
+Khloe Kardashian is a fan of Kanye West's new album, which contains a track that references Tristan Thompson's cheating scandal.

 On Friday, Kanye released his new album, ye.
 It contains the track "All Mine," which includes the lyrics, "All these thots on Christian Mingle / Almost what got Tristan single / If you don't ball like him or Kobe / Guarantee that bitch gon' leave you."
 Last month, just before Khloe gave birth to her and Tristan's first child together, daughter True Thompson, Tristan came under fire after photos and videos of him with other women were posted online.